KALKI16108/cirvion/SEO_IMPLEMENTATION_SUMMARY.md

 ## Executive Summary

-CIRVION website has been comprehensively optimized for **maximum indexability, rich snippet eligibility, and high local search ranking in Mumbai market**.
+AIFLOWIX website has been comprehensively optimized for **maximum indexability, rich snippet eligibility, and high local search ranking in Mumbai market**.
 All work follows Google's E-E-A-T criteria and latest SEO best practices for 2025.

 ### Lab Component Removed
 - Removed Lab.jsx from component tree